In this article:

 When Do You Need to Remove a Credit Freeze?

 A security freeze helps protect you from criminals looking to use your credit information, but also can limit legitimate reviews of your credit.
 You should unfreeze your credit reports any time you submit to a credit check.
 These instances could include:

 - When you apply for a loan, such as an auto loan, mortgage loan or personal loan

 - When you apply for a credit card

 - When you permit a landlord or property manager to check your credit as part of a tenant-screening process

 - When you authorize a prospective employer to check your credit as part of a pre-employment background check

 Is It a Good Idea to Permanently Unfreeze Your Credit?

-It's necessary to unfreeze your credit reports anytime you want to enable someone to run a credit check on you—such as when you apply for a loan or credit or fill out a rental application with a landlord.
-It's quick and easy to remove a freeze altogether, and your decision whether to do so or not largely depends on why you put a credit freeze in place to begin with.
+It's quick and easy to remove a security freeze, and your decision whether to do so largely depends on why you froze your credit in place to begin with.

 If you froze your credit purely as a precaution, or because you knew you would not be authorizing access to your credit files for an extended period, then it's probably fine to lift the freeze permanently if you are now actively seeking credit.